Configure Remote Browser Isolation

 To enable RBI for a tenant:

-- In step 1, General, select Security Service Edge (SSE) under Services.
+Edit icon.
+The Edit Tenant screen displays. - Select Step 1, General, then select Security Service Edge (SSE) under Services.

-- In step 2, Select Tenant Product, select Versa Secure Access Fabric–Elite Bundle.
+- In section 2, Select Tenant Product, select Versa Secure Access Fabric–Elite Bundle, then select Remote Browser Isolation (RBI).

 - Select Advance Security Cloud.